 Are these chemicals safe for humans?

-Pyrethroids are relatively safe but not be viewed as harmless.
-If you spill enough on your skin you might experience itchiness, numbness, nausea, and respiratory problems, among a rather long list adverse events.
-At very high doses pyrethroids can kill you, a fact known because some people have injected it and in one case because somebody ate food that was cooked in pyrethroid concentrate (it resembles cooking oil).
+Pyrethroids are relatively safe but should not be viewed as harmless.
+If you spill enough on your skin you might experience itchiness, numbness, nausea, and respiratory problems, among a rather long list of adverse events.
+At very high doses pyrethroids can kill you, a fact known because some people have injected it (suicide) and in one case because somebody ate food that was cooked in pyrethroid concentrate (it resembles cooking oil).
 There are also scattered reports that some pyrethroids are carcinogenic and estrogenic but I don’t think such effects are shockingly large, and to date they seem to be restricted to mouse studies.
-Each pyrethroid listed above has a slightly different toxicity, so to get more information Google the name or read the linked material by clicking on their name.
+Each pyrethroid listed above has a slightly different toxicity, so to get more information, Google the name or read the linked material by clicking on their name.